-- Step 1 On an Exchange server that contains emails that you want licensed Connection users to be able to access, log on to Windows by using an account that is an Exchange Full Administrator. - Step 2 On the Windows Start menu, click Programs > Microsoft Exchange > System Manager. - Step 3 In the left pane, expand Servers > <Server name> > Protocols > IMAP4 > Default IMAP4 Virtual Server. - Step 4 Right-click Default IMAP4 Virtual Server, and click Properties. - Step 5 Click the Access tab. - Step 6 Click Communication. - Step 7 Click Require Secure Channel. - Step 8 Click OK. - Step 9 Close the Properties dialog box. - Step 10 In the left pane, for the same server, expand Servers > <Server name> > Protocols > IMAP4 > Default IMAP4 Virtual Server. - Step 11 In the System Manager toolbar, click the Stop icon. - Step 12 Wait a few seconds. - Step 13 Click the Play icon. - Step 14 Repeat Step 1 through Step 13 for each additional Exchange server that contains emails that you want licensed Connection users to be able to access.
+Step 1 On an Exchange server that contains emails that you want licensed Unity Connection users to be able to access, sign in to Windows by using an account that is an Exchange Full Administrator.
+Step 2 On the Windows Start menu, select Programs > Microsoft Exchange > System Manager.
+Step 3 In the left pane, expand Servers > <server name=""> > Protocols > IMAP4 > Default IMAP4 Virtual Server.</server> Step 4 Right-click Default IMAP4 Virtual Server, and select Properties.
+Step 5 Select the Access tab.
+Step 6 Select Communication.
+Step 7 Select Require Secure Channel.
+Step 8 Select OK .
+Step 9 Close the Properties dialog box.
+Step 10 In the left pane, for the same server, expand Servers > <server name=""> > Protocols > IMAP4 > Default</server> IMAP4 Virtual Server .
+Step 11 In the System Manager toolbar, select the Stop icon.
+Step 12 Wait a few seconds.
+Step 13 Select the Play icon.
+Step 14 Repeat Step 1 through Step 13 for each additional Exchange server that contains emails that you want licensed Unity Connection users to be able to access.

-Configuring the Cisco Unity Connection Server to Trust Exchange Certificates (Exchange 2003 Only)
+Configuring the Cisco Unity Connection Server to Trust Exchange Certificates in Cisco Unity Connection (Exchange 2003 Only)

-To make the Cisco Unity Connection server trust the certificates for the Exchange servers, you need to upload, to the root certificate store on the Connection server, a trust certificate for each certification authority that issued certificates.
+To make the Cisco Unity Connection server trust the certificates for the Exchange servers, you need to upload, to the root certificate store on the Unity Connection server, a trust certificate for each certification authority that issued certificates.
 Typically, you will use the same certification authority (for example, Microsoft Certificate Services or VeriSign) to issue all certificates.